chrisknox97/bikesharing/README.md

 ### Customer Type

-#### Our First Visualization Focused nn the types of users Using Citibike's Bike-Sharing Program.
+#### Our First Visualization Focused on the types of users Using Citibike's Bike-Sharing Program.
 By Creating a Pie Chart we were able to easily see that the vast majority of users were ``Subscribers`` (1,900,359) rather than ``Customers`` (443,865).

 ![Deliverable1](https://github.com/chrisknox97/bikesharing/blob/main/PNGs/Customer%20Type.png)

 ### August Peak Hours

 #### Our Second Visulaization sought to determine what times of the day featured Peak Ridership.
-Through the creation of a horizontal bar chart, we found that overage Citibike Usage was Lowest During the first four hours of a given day.
+Through the creation of a horizontal bar chart, we found that Citibike Usage was lowest during the first four hours of a given day.
 In addition, the program hit its first peak usage during the day's 8th hour, while hitting another peak in its 17th hour.
-Overall, the chart showed the usage was genrally high throughout the day, with the only exception remaining its first four hours.
+Overall, the chart showed the usage was generally high throughout the day, with the only exception remaining its first four hours.

 ![Deliverable2](https://github.com/chrisknox97/bikesharing/blob/main/PNGs/August%20Peak%20Hours.png)